brob/jekyll-portfolio/_posts/2018-04-30-how-to-css-after-elements-for-background-overlays.md

 updated: 08 Aug, 2018
 adSpace:
   image: /images/cc-logo.png
-  headline: Practical CSS Grid 50% off!
+  headline: Practical CSS Grid - Learn about this revolution in Web design!
   description: Whether you're new to CSS Grid or have played with it, finding practical examples of this new layout mechanism is the best way to learn it's power.
-Sign up below to learn more about my Practical CSS Grid course and get 50% off when it comes out!
+Sign up below for two hours of practical grid knowledge just for you!
-  linkText: Sign Up Now
+  linkText: Start Learning Now!
   linkUrl: https://codecontemporary.com
 ---